 QIS thesis validated on the record at FDA Rare Disease Innovation Hub / Duke-Margolis RISE Together Workshop by NIH, FDA, and patient foundation leaders.

-Jennifer Bulandr lost her father John Lukasik to pulmonary fibrosis in 2002.
+Jennifer Bulandr lost her father, John, to pulmonary fibrosis in 2002.
 Nine weeks from diagnosis to death.
 The gap QIS closes is the gap that killed him.
-She has spent the twenty-three years since building inside the community that lost him.
+She has spent more than twenty years since building inside the community that lost him.

 It melds qualitative intelligence and evidence.
 The name carries the work: qualitative signals raised to the standard of evidence, and evidence that honors the qualitative sources it came from.